-Some Disneyland rides halt after power outage
+Power restored at Disneyland after outage halts rides

 - About a dozen attractions were affected

-(CNN)A power outage hit parts of Disneyland on Wednesday, leaving some tourists stranded on rides, according to park spokesperson Suzi Brown.
+(CNN)Power has been restored at Disneyland after an outage left some tourists stranded on rides, according to park spokesperson Suzi Brown.

-The outage came during a busy holiday season at the Anaheim, California, attraction.
+The outage, caused by a transformer issue shortly before 11 a.m., came during a busy holiday season at the Anaheim, California, amusement park.

-A transformer issue cut power to all of Mickey's Toontown and parts of Fantasyland, Brown said.
-About a dozen attractions are affected by the outage and guests are being escorted off the rides, Brown said.
+The outage took out power in portions of the Toontown and Fantasyland areas, Brown said.
+About a dozen attractions were affected and guests were escorted off the rides, Brown said.

-Disneyland said on its Twitter feed Wednesday afternoon that it is "currently only accepting guests for re-entry."
+All power was restored by 4 p.m. and the rides were working again, she said.
+"We sincerely apologize for the inconvenience to all of our guests who were impacted," Disneyland said.

 Geoff Fienberg, who was on the "It's a Small World" ride when the outage happened, told CNN it wasn't much of an ordeal after the ride stopped.